ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [SampleTypeEnum](SampleTypeEnum.md) - The type of a sample
  * [StudyTypeEnum](StudyTypeEnum.md) - Enum to capture the type of a study.
  * [TissueEnum](TissueEnum.md) - A tissue as described in the BRENDA ontology.
- * [TreatmentOrControlEnum](TreatmentOrControlEnum.md) - Enum to capture whether a condition corresponds to a treatment or a control.
  * [VitalStatusEnum](VitalStatusEnum.md) - Enum to capture the vital status of an individual.

 ### Subsets